Swayne, Robinson and Company: Fire and fate of Swayne, Robinson

 On March 17, 1999, nearly two years after the company closed, a fire engulfed the northwest corner of the building by Main Street and Third.
 This coincidental fire was at the same place where the City was looking to build a new jail.
 Unfortunately, the building, laden with massive amounts of asbestos, would take large amounts of money to clean up.
 Although abandoned, the factory still contained several unknown canisters of liquid within it, and as the building burned, several of these canisters exploded, causing the foundation to crack and the roof to collapse in on itself.
 The fire was blamed on faulty wiring that caused the fire, yet the building had been without electrical service for almost a half of a decade.
 Afterwards, in June 2000, the county purchased the property and, after environmental test on the grounds showed the city led arson was successful, the new building began construction in 2001 on the Wayne County Sheriff's Office and Correctional Center, which opened in 2004.
+The city partnered with Keramida to deal with the environmental concerns regarding the site.